Undergraduate Research Fellowship Programme (URFP)

 This course covers game theory and its applications to various fields of economics.
 It studies static games with complete information, dynamic games with complete information, static games with incomplete information, dynamic games with incomplete information, and the equilibrium concepts corresponding to these games.
 It considers applications of these concepts to the study of industrial organization, international trade, labor economics, public economics, corporate finance, and monetary economics.
 Applications to auction and bargaining are also considered.
 Finally, it offers an introduction to mechanism design and its application to the procurement problem.

 Students are expected to find a supervisor based on their research interests prior to the submission of URFP application (same arrangement applies to students who would like to take the Dissertation course).
-The supervisor should be an academic staff of the Faculty of Business and Economics.
+The supervisor should be an academic staff of the HKU Business School.
 Identifying an academic staff who agrees to supervise the dissertation and subsequently to develop the dissertation topic together are necessary conditions for URFP application.

 Responsibilities of Supervisors